 Read / Download JEE Main Syllabus 2017 Here

 JEE (Main) Syllabus for Paper 2

 We have provided here the CBSE recommended syllabus for the Joint Entrance Examination (Main).

-Each year CBSE published the JEE Information Bulletin.
-The syllabus for JEE Main 2016 will be published in detail in the brochure published by CBSE for JEE 2016.
-However, for the help of candidates who are preparing for the engineering entrance exam, we have compiled the syllabus as per previous year information brochure.
-The syllabus is expected to remain same as last year.
+CBSE published the JEE Information Bulletin.
+The syllabus for JEE Main 2017 has been published in detail in the brochure published by CBSE for JEE 2017.
+However, for the help of candidates who are preparing for the engineering entrance exam, we have compiled the syllabus here.

 JEE (Main + Advanced) syllabus

 The syllabus for JEE exam conducted by IITs is similar to the Mains syllabus.
 There are no extra topics as such, however the distribution in paper pattern is slightly different.
 To prepare for JEE (Main + Advanced), candidates can refer to the syllabus given here.
 They must have a strong hold on the basics and practice as much as possible to master each subject.
 Questions in mathematics, and physics are mostly calculation based.
 Apart from NCERT books, it is important to solve previous year JEE Papers to understand the paper pattern and syllabus.